Lowe’s has a bad ad

-The new commercial for Lowe’s Home Improvement is a perfect example of an ad agency that not only does not understand brand but has a limited grasp on their own craft as well.
+The new commercial for Lowe’s Home Improvement is a perfect example of an ad agency that not only does not understand brand but has no grasp on their own craft as well.

 Harsh words?
 You bet?
 But this kind of brand mismanagement by an advertising agency is not unusual and I think it might be valuable to discuss it here.